Extensible 3D (X3D) encodings

 A field statement also contains the default value of the field when the accessType is either initializeOnly or inputOutput.
 Simple values are contained in the value attribute (e.g., value='true').
 If the default value of an SFString or MFString field is empty, the default value may be omitted.
 Node (or node array) values are contained as child nodes within the field declaration.

-EXAMPLE 2 The <Group DEF='DefaultNodeValue'/> in EXAMPLE 2 below provides a default initialization for the children field in the ProtoDeclare body.
+The <Group DEF='DefaultNodeValue'/> in the following example provides a default initialization for the children field declared in the ProtoDeclare body.

 EXAMPLE 2 X3D prototype definition using XML ProtoDeclare syntax.